9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 number ten.

-A barcode is a series of fixed-width bars, where black represents a binary \"one\" bit, and white a \"zero\".
+A barcode is a series of fixed-width bars, where black represents a binary "one" bit, and white a "zero".
 A run of the same digits thus looks like a thicker bar.

 The sequence of bits in a barcode is as follows.